 The Electrolux Press Hotline is available at +46 8 657 65 07.

-The Electrolux Corporate Reporting is the world’s largest producer of powered appliances for kitchen, cleaning and outdoor use, such as refrigerators, washing machines, cookers, vacuum cleaners, chainsaws, lawn mowers, and garden tractors.
+The Electrolux Group is the world’s largest producer of powered appliances for kitchen, cleaning and outdoor use, such as refrigerators, washing machines, cookers, vacuum cleaners, chainsaws, lawn mowers, and garden tractors.
 Every year, customers in more than 150 countries buy

-more than 55 million Electrolux Corporate Reporting products for both consumer and professional use sold under famous brands such as AEG, Electrolux, Zanussi, Frigidaire, Eureka and Husqvarna.
+more than 55 million Electrolux Group products for both consumer and professional use sold under famous brands such as AEG, Electrolux, Zanussi, Frigidaire, Eureka and Husqvarna.
 In 2002, Electrolux had sales of SEK 133.2 billion and 82,000 employees.